tobiasreeck/HowTo/install_astah_wrong_java_version.md

 Press enter to keep the current choice[*], or type selection number: 2
 ````

-The star >* indicates the version you are currently at.
-You only need to choose the number for Java 8jdk1.8.0 which is .
+The &ast; indicates the version you are currently at.
+You only need to choose the number for Java 8 (jdk1.8.0) which in this case is number 2.
 If you want to switch back, just use the same command and the number it had before.

+I personally set up an alias called "javaversion" in my ".bash

 Sources:
 - [http://astah.net/download](http://astah.net/download)